Pio13G/Labs-of-Quantum-Technologies/Spectroscopy/code/README.md

 ## Scripts

-This file contains a brief recap on the use of the files inside this folder
+This file contains a brief recap about the usage of files inside this folder

 |   File        | Description |
 |---------------|-------------|